-- Tesla: Tesla holds an incredible NPS of 96, considering that any score above 40 is still considered a very good score, in auto-industry.
+Tesla: Score of 96, considering that any score above 40 is still considered a very good score, in auto-industry.

 Last but not least, Net Promoter Score Calculation

 NPS is the difference between the percentage of promoters and the percentage of detractors.
-However, it is not expressed as a percentage, rather it is an absolute number between -100 and +100 as mentioned earlier in the article.
+However, it is not expressed as a percentage.
+It is an absolute number between -100 and +100 as mentioned earlier in the article.